-preliminary investigations, the anti-riot police had used three tear gas grenades to control the riot and one of them had fallen on mattresses causing the fire.
-He added that, as a result, they had arrested 11 Houthi soldiers in connection with this incident and that investigations are ongoing.36 A male migrant survivor stated:

-When people rushed to the door, those who were strong enough were able to make it, those who were sick and weak were stepped over, it was a fight for survival, no one remembered anything other than saving his own life.
-I thought that was the last day of my life, but thanks God, I managed, but sadly many others couldn't, I didn't know that the life of human being would be so cheap and worthless.
+shelter for "illegal migrants".28 On 20 March, the Ministry of Interior stated that, according to their preliminary investigations, the anti-riot police had used three tear gas grenades to control the riot, and one of those grenades had fallen on mattresses, thereby causing the fire.
+He added that, as a result, they had arrested 11 Houthi soldiers in connection with the incident and that investigations were ongoing.29 A male migrant survivor stated: "When people rushed to the door, those who were strong enough were able to make it.
+Those who were sick and weak were stepped over.
+It was a fight for survival.
+No one remembered anything other than saving his own life.
+I thought that was the last day of my life, but thank God, I managed, but sadly many others couldn't.
+I didn't know that the life of human beings would be so cheap and worthless."